fortuna/transports/README.md

 ## Service Client

-A **Service Clients** connects to a host:port and, on connection, gives you a server Stream to write data to and read from the server.
+A **Service Client** connects to a host:port and, on connection, gives you a server Stream to write data to and read from the server.
 They work a lot like a forward-proxy.

 ## Service Server